A world-first initiative in the management and removal of expired and unwanted medicines from the community.

 children.
 Elderly people may become confused with too many medicines in the home and this can lead to “medication mismanagement”, often requiring hospital care.

-Finally, medicines disposal down the sink or toilet, or in rubbsih bins, can lead to poor environmental consequences.
+Medicines that are disposed of down the sink or toilet, or put in rubbish bins, can also lead to poor environmental consequences.